-It is no wonder that data centers spend an enormous sum of money regulating their data server rooms.
+It is no wonder that data centres spend an enormous sum of money regulating their data server rooms.
 They need to do this in order to protect their investment and equipment.
-These data centers try to keep the temperature and humidity levels in their server rooms at optimum levels.
+These data centres try to keep the temperature and humidity levels in their server rooms at optimum levels.

 The dew point must also be monitored to ensure the equipment is operating in prime environmental conditions.
 The recommended lower dew point level stands at approx. 42 F, while the top end levels out at 59 F. All three levels must be regulated to maintain the best environment for data servers.

-One of the biggest problems for data centers is condensation.
+One of the biggest problems for data centres is condensation.
 This condition can cause a lot of problems including, but not limited to, loss of data, electrical sparking and short-circuiting.

 They keep the servers safe from any water and electricity contact.
-The key in using condensation dehumidifiers is in the calculation.
-By that, we mean that you just cannot go out and buy a condensation dehumidifier and stick it in your server room.
+The key to using condensation dehumidifiers is in the calculation.
+By that, we mean that you just cannot go out and buy a condensation dehumidifier and keep it in your server room.

 The unit you buy may be too small or the room may be too large for the proper regulating of humidity levels.
 You need to calculate the size of your room and the nature of the problem.